unl/UNL_UndergraduateBulletin/README.md

 Copy the `www/sample.htaccess` to `www/.htaccess` and configure as necessary.
 Copy the `config.sample.php` to `config.inc.php`.

-## THE DATA

-### Course Information
-Course data is pulled from the creq.unl.edu web service and is cached within the `data/creq` directory.
-Run the `update_course_data.php` script to retrieve the latest course data.

-### Four Year Plans & Learning Outcomes

-The Four Year Plan and Learning Outcome information comes from the Curriculum Request system as JSON data.
-Run the `update_plan_data.php` or `update_learning_outcome_data.php` script to grab the latest information.

-### College & Major Requirements Text
-College, major, and minor information is stored in the `data` directory.

-The XHTML files are edited through the Curriculum Request system, [creq.unl.edu](https://creq.unl.edu/).

-The original source of these files was epub exports from Adobe InDesign.

 ## EDITION INFORMATION

 Every edition is stored in a separate `data` directory, corresponding to the year of the fall term.